mahnoorhussainn/AutoMail-Mentor/README.md

 📨 AutoMail Mentor

-An AI-powered automated email response system built with n8n + Gemini + Gmail API

-AutoMail Mentor is a smart automation workflow designed to handle incoming emails related to course queries, student doubts, and sponsorship requests.
+AutoMail Mentor is an AI-powered email automation system built with n8n, Google Gemini, and the Gmail API.
+It streamlines handling of course queries, student doubts, and sponsorship requests.
-It automatically classifies emails, assigns labels, drafts a polished HTML response, and sends the draft to you for review before sending it out.

-🚀 Features
-✅ 1.
+Features:

 Auto Email Classification

-Automatically detects the type of email:

-course

-doubts

-sponsorship

-✅ 2.
+The system intelligently scans incoming emails and classifies them as course-related, doubts, or sponsorship requests, ensuring every message is routed correctly.

 Smart Label Assignment

-Assigns a valid, numeric label ID for Gmail API compatibility.

-✅ 3.
+AutoMail Mentor assigns a valid numeric label compatible with Gmail, keeping your inbox organized and easy to navigate.

 AI-Generated Reply Drafts

-Uses Google Gemini API to generate:

-A respectful, structured email reply

-Clean HTML formatting

-A clear subject line

-Detailed explanations for doubt-related emails

-✅ 4.
+Using Google Gemini, the system generates polished HTML responses in a professional and respectful tone, with subject lines and detailed explanations for doubts when necessary.

 Review Before Sending

-The reply draft is sent to you first, ensuring:

-No incorrect or rushed emails

-Full control before the email is delivered

-Quality + personalization
+Draft replies are sent to your inbox first, giving you full control to review, edit if needed, and ensure accuracy and personalization before sending.

-✅ 5.
-Built on n8n
+Fully Automated Workflow on n8n

-Everything is fully automated using:

-Gmail Trigger

-Gemini AI node

-JSON transformation

-Add Label node

-Gmail send node

-Error handling flows
+The workflow orchestrates the entire process: fetching emails, sending content to Gemini, transforming JSON responses, applying labels, and preparing drafts for review—all automatically.